Project Description

 José Eduardo Agualusa was born in Huambo in 1960 and is considered one of Africa’s most important writers.
 He studied in Lisbon and currently lives in Portugal, Angola and Mozambique.
 Both as a novelist and a reporter Agualusa has become an important voice of his country.
 He has a weekly column in the prestigious Brazilian newspaper O Globo.

 In 2007, Agualusa was awarded the Independent Foreign Fiction Prize and in 2013 the Fernando Namora Prize and a translation grant of the English PEN in 2014.
 His novel A GENERAL THEORY OF OBLIVION was shortlisted for the Man Booker International Prize 2016 and was awarded the International Dublin Literary Award 2017.
 José Eduardo Agualusa is the winner of the National Prize for Culture and Arts in Angola 2019 in the area of literature.
 The jury underlined his contribution “to the emergence of the emancipated reader” and “to the strengthening of citizenship and freedom of expression”.
-Agualusa also won the Portuguese PEN Prize in 2021 for The Living and the Rest.
+Agualusa also won the Portuguese PEN Prize in 2021 for THE LIVING AND THE REST, and in 2022 the Grand Prize for Chronicles and Literary Disperses with his book THE MOST BEAUTIFUL END OF THE WORLD.

 His books have been published in over 30 languages.